roytang/blog/content/quotes/sig.md

 Across the heavens to where you are

-It&#x27;s like chasing after a shooting star
+It's like chasing after a shooting star

 ---

-&lt;Raquel&gt; Sometimes the best way to figure out who you are is to get to the place where you don&#x27;t have to be anything else
+&lt;Raquel&gt; Sometimes the best way to figure out who you are is to get to the place where you don't have to be anything else

 ---